 Dried lemon slices

-Juguangde is an older Chinese processor of fruits and with this product it proves that it is very able to re-invent itself in the current market.
+Juguangde (Haozhou, Anhui) is an older Chinese processor of fruits and with this product it proves that it is very able to re-invent itself in the current market.
 These lemon slices have been sweetened with honey to give a pleasant sweet and sour flavour.

 Dates or jujubes are hot in China.
 New products in various shapes, textures and flavours keep appearing.
 These strips by Yirenjia claim to be made from ‘southern sour dates’.
 However, the ingredients lists reveals that, apart from a host of other ingredients and additives, carrots have also been used.

 This is a traditional Chinese delicacy, mostly used to spice up the bland taste of rice congee.
 These duck eggs are all separately packed.
 The most innovative aspect is that the eggs come in various flavours: vegetable, seaweed and roasted meat.

 This product is an interesting combination of two traditional foods: tangyuan, the glutinous rice balls typically eating half a month after Chinese New Year and mooncakes, the pastry eating during the Mid Autumn Festival.
 The fillings vary: mango, egg yolk, bean paste, etc. Most of these are also traditional fillings.
 The brand name Zhenzhenlaolao, literally: ‘Really Really Old’ reinforces that this is traditional stuff in a novel formulation.